Shanghai at a Glance

 After moving to Shanghai, you will quickly notice the population density.
 The area attracts thousands of people every year, both migrant laborers from rural China and expatriates who come to Shanghai for business reasons.

-Business has influenced the city’s development for most of its history.
+Business has influenced the city’s evolution for most of its history.
 Moving to Shanghai with its natural harbor used to be important for the merchant guilds of feudal China.
 It was the rapid turnover of goods in the port that awakened the interest of colonial powers later on.
-After the British enforced trade between China and Western nations with the Treaty of Nanking (1842), countless foreign merchants arrived in Shanghai due to its trade concessions.
+After the British enforced trade between China and Western nations with the Treaty of Nanking (1842), countless international merchants arrived in Shanghai due to its trade concessions.

 Since then, the city’s history has been tied up with Western imperialism and commercial interests, Chinese-Japanese tensions, and the rivalry between Chinese nationalism and Communism.
 It was in 1920s Shanghai that Chinese socialists founded the Communist Party of China.
 With Maoist troops moving to Shanghai at the end of the Chinese civil war (1949), the city became a bulwark of the party line and the Cultural Revolution.